fanfan42/ansible-role-lsw/documentation/SR-IOV.md

 * expand the C: drive (Not possible with Windows 11 in **normal** mode)
 * or create another partition called "DATA" for example which will be mounted on D:

-### Known Bugs

-* If booting on Windows from grub/systemd-boot with a dedicated disk for the VM, Windows takes the lead to boot at each reboot.
-You have to manually reset the boot order in your BIOS in order to boot on Linux again.
-* Debian Only: Liquorix kernel is not the first kernel to boot every time.
-You have to manually boot it from grub when booting your computer.
-* Windows 10 doesn't work.
-Windows 11 24H2 works.
-* For now, only one Intel driver allows the build part working but the VM is really slow.
-When connected with RDP on the VM, find the **Intel Graphics Software** installed in the VM packages and install the update.
-Everything works fine after.
-* System freezes when using Wayland.
-Uxe X11/X.org instead when login to your distro.